saurabhs/bomberman/README.md

 **Next Steps**

-* The current version is coop only mode with no enemies, so the players fight between each other
+* ~~The current version is coop only mode with no enemies, so the players fight between each other~~
 * From code perspective, finding next available blocks for explosion in Bomb class can be improved
-* The grid is instantiated from oriign to negative z vertically and finding the grid value requires calculating its absoulute value
+* The grid is instantiated from origin to negative z vertically and finding the grid value requires calculating its absoulute value
 * Power ups!